OUTLINE

 Real Estate

 Blockchain can help unify and standardize real estate records that are often incorrect and unreliable.
 It will be also impossible to counterfeit data for illegal purposes.
-All this will make the process of selling and purchasing real estate faster and transparent.
-See use case of blockchain in the land registry.
+All this will make the process of selling and purchasing real estate faster and more transparent.
+See the use case of blockchain in the land registry.

 insurance, agriculture, education, entertainment, energy, climate, and environment.

 Take health care and real estate as two prime examples.
-A health insurance automatically pays out as soon as your hospital uploads proper documentation of your illness or surgery.
+Health insurance automatically pays out as soon as your hospital uploads proper documentation of your illness or surgery.
 In the same way, a real estate deal can conclude once your bank electronically verifies the loan.
 Applications on a blockchain network (like Ethereum) enable this process.

 One of the blockchain’s use cases is analogous to automated escrow accounts in the real world; financial services and supply chains already have seen significant blockchain adoption.